What Is Nexus (NXS)? | A Complete Guide to the 3D Blockchain

 Nexus Coin (NXS)

 The Nexus coin (NXS) is the currency of the network.
 There’s no cap on the amount of NXS that will be minted.
 Instead, the coin has a 10-year distribution period in which 78 million NXS will be distributed until September 23rd, 2024.
-After this time, the supply will inflate each year by a maximum of 3% through the holding channel and 1% through the prime and hashing channels.
+After this time, the supply will inflate each year by a maximum of 3 percent through the holding channel and 1 percent through the prime and hashing channels.

 Nodes create blocks, on average, every 50 seconds, and an NXS transaction requires 6 confirmations.
 Currently, most transactions cost 0.01 NXS.
 However, once the 3DC is built and 10-year distribution is complete, transaction fees will disappear.
 Instead, the system will absorb the fees through inflation.

-Nexus didn’t hold an ICO.
+Nexus didn’t hold an initial coin offering (ICO).
 Instead, the project has a Developer Fund that takes a small commission from mining rewards.
-This commission starts at 1.5% and increases to 2.5% over 10 years.
-Additionally, 20% of the block rewards are slotted for marketing as well as the production and launch of the Nexus satellite network.
+This commission started at 1.5 percent and increases to 2.5 percent over 10 years.
+Additionally, 20 percent of the block rewards are slotted for marketing as well as the production and launch of the Nexus satellite network.

 Nexus Team & Progress